Title: Hunter’s Blood (The Edinburgh Crime Mysteries #4)

 A speeding van rolls off the road and the witnesses call the emergency number.
 But nobody comes to the rescue.
 I was really shocked when the reason for this insensitivity was given.
 Mistakes do happen, but when lives are at stake, even a tiny mistake makes a huge impact.

-A little girl from the gipsy caravan has gone missing.
+A little girl from the gypsy caravan has gone missing.
 I thought this had something to do with child abduction or trafficking but no. The little girl’s disappearance plays a major role in the story – not directly linked to her disappearance but major clues are found during the search.

 The storytelling is good.
 I had trouble following the Scottish lingo at times but it didn’t ruin the read for me.
 The mystery and suspense are well-maintained until the end.
 Red herrings and twists are good enough to keep one engrossed in the story.